intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/01-Getting_Started.md

 Our class inherits from [AdapterExtensionFeature](/src/DataCore.Adapter/Extensions/AdapterExtensionFeature.cs), which takes care of the [IAdapterExtensionFeature](/src/DataCore.Adapter.Abstractions/Extensions/IAdapterExtensionFeature.cs) implementation for us.
 It is annotated with an [ExtensionFeatureAttribute](/src/DataCore.Adapter.Abstractions/Extensions/ExtensionFeatureAttribute.cs), which is used to specify some additional metadata about the extension.
 This metadata is used to build the `FeatureDescriptor` returned by a call to the `IAdapterExtensionFeature` interface's `GetDescriptor` method.
 The metadata includes a URI that is used to identify the extension.
 We have specified a relative URI, which will be made absolute using the base path defined by `WellKnownFeatures.Extensions.ExtensionFeatureBasePath` ([see here](/src/DataCore.Adapter.Abstractions/WellKnownFeatures.cs)).
 It is also possible to specify an absolute URI, as long as it is a child path of the `WellKnownFeatures.Extensions.ExtensionFeatureBasePath`.

+In the constructor for our feature, we receive an array of [IObjectEncoder](/src/DataCore.Adapter.Core/Common/IObjectEncoder.cs) objects. `IObjectEncoder` is a service that can encode and decode data contained in custom [EncodedObject](/src/DataCore.Adapter.Core/Common/EncodedObject.cs) objects that are received and returned by extension features.

-Update the constructor for our adapter as follows so that it registers our extension feature:
+Update the constructor for our adapter as follows so that it registers our extension feature and uses the default [JsonObjectEncoder](/src/DataCore.Adapter.Json/JsonObjectEncoder.cs) `IObjectEncoder` implementation to encode and decode custom object data to/from JSON:

 ```csharp
 public Adapter(